cpq/bare-metal-programming-guide/README.md

 Vector table for STM32F429 is documented in Table 62.
 From there we can learn that there are 91 peripheral handlers, in addition to the standard 16.

-At this point, we are interested in the first two entries of the vector table, because they play a key role in the MCU boot process.
-Those two first values
-are: initial stack pointer, and an address of the boot function to execute (a firmware entry point).
+Every entry in the vector table is an address of a function that MCU executes when a hardware interrupt (IRQ) triggers.
+The exception are first two entries, which play a key role in the MCU boot process.
+Those two first values are: an initial stack pointer, and an address of the boot function to execute (a firmware entry point).

 So now we know, that we must make sure that our firmware should be composed in a way that the 2nd 32-bit value in the flash should contain an address of